-Worsening air pollution in many parts of the world is harming millions of people, shortening lives, and taking a toll on our ecosystem.
+Air pollution in many parts of the world is harming millions of people, shortening lives, and taking a toll on our ecosystem.
 Cities in India, China, and even the U.S. frequently exceed air quality standards, and soaring pollution levels put people at risk.
 To complicate matters, regulatory monitoring sites are sparsely distributed and cannot adequately measure pollution levels throughout the world.
-Yet knowledge of dense local pollution levels can be a powerful driver for change.
+Yet learning about local pollution levels can be a powerful driver for change.

 - Train teachers at U.S. and international schools